Travel on Point(s)

 How Do I Pay For The Annual Fees?

-Incurring $8,000 in annual fees over a 12 month period is nothing to sneeze at and it is not a cost I take on lightly.
+Incurring over $8,000 in annual fees over a 12 month period is nothing to sneeze at and it is not a cost I take on lightly.
 So how do I cover the added cost in our budget?

 For the Amex Business Platinum cards we get $120 in wireless credits each year, something I pay for anyway, so that is taken right off the top.
 Then you throw in the $200 airline incidental and $400 in Dell credits and you can offset a lot of the annual fee.
 Let's just say the kids got a lot of Dell stuff for Christmas.